-The heater design is a simple and elegant.
-It comes in only one size with high Watt level.
+The heater design is simple and elegant.
+It comes in only one size, with high watt level.
 The temperature can range from 68 up to 93 degrees F.

 While many other aquarium heaters strive for more and more complicated technology, this heater goes the other way and keeps their design and their functions simple.
 This product limits all the fancy features to make a straightforward design.

-The temperature setting is easy to set and adjust with the Temperature Adjustment Knob feature.
-There is also no fancy display screen but a thermometer looking temperature display.
-The display is very much retro looking.
+The temperature is easy to set and adjust with the Temperature Adjustment Knob feature.
+There is also no fancy display screen, but rather a temperature display designed to look like a thermometer.
+The display is very much retro in appearance.
 You turn the knob on the top of the heater to set the desired temperature and wait for the water to heat up.

-The problem with this product first comes with the fact that it is only available in one size and a pretty high Watt level option nonetheless.
-With such high watt, it can handle big aquarium but can easily overkill smaller tanks.
+The first problem with this product comes from the fact that it is only available in one size, and at a pretty high watt level.
+With such a high wattage, it can handle big aquarium but can easily be overkill for smaller tanks.

-Besides, because of the retro looking knob temperature setting, the set increments of the heater may not be as accurate as you want it to be.
-A small increment mix match may not kill the fish but certainly, can irritate them.
+Also, because of the retro-looking knob temperature setting, the increments that the heater can be set to may not be as accurate as you would prefer.
+A small amount of variability may not kill the fish but certainly can irritate them.

-The build is sometimes not solid enough and water can leak in and short out the heater.
-This doesn’t happen often but once happened, it can be a serious hazard.
+The unit’s construction is sometimes not solid enough and water can leak in and short out the heater.
+This doesn’t happen often but when it does happen it can be a serious hazard.